logey1314/vggtest/.augment/rules/rule.md

 Project folder:
 Code generation rules:
 - If you need to generate code, you should first inform the purpose of code generation and the file structure.
-- You can only generate code after I explicitly agree.
+- You can only generate code after I explicitly agree..
-- The file structure of the generated code should be hierarchical.
-Relevant code should be placed in appropriate module folders and not be generated randomly.
-All code related to the file task must be placed in the specified project folder, and the code structure should be divided within this folder.
-- There is no need to generate code for testing code execution.
-Readme document rules:
-- There should be a readme document every time code is generated.
 - Each folder corresponding to a function has its own readme document, and there should be a global readme document in the main project directory for general introduction and maintenance, but it doesn't need to be too detailed.
 Handling of running problems:
 If there is a code running problem, I will inform you.
 You need to first analyze the cause of the problem and then provide solutions.
 I will choose a solution and then ask you to make the fix, rather than you making the fix on your own.